claudio-dg/my_thesis_pkg/README.md

 * [Unity-Robotics-Hub](https://github.com/Unity-Technologies/Unity-Robotics-Hub/tree/main): visit this repository to find useful tutorials on how to implement ros-unity interaction using formely listed packages.

-* [TIAGo++ robot packages](http://wiki.ros.org/Robots/TIAGo%2B%2B/Tutorials/Installation/Installing_Tiago%2B%2B_tutorial_docker): follow this tutorial to install required packages to interact with TIAGo, both in Gazebo simulation and with the real robot.
-For personal experience these installations may not always work, so manual installation may be required.

-Once all these dependencies are correctly included in your workspace, you can download this repository with the following command line from:
+Once all these dependencies are correctly included in your workspace, you can download this repository with the following command line:

 ```bash
 $ git clone https://github.com/claudio-dg/my_thesis_pkg.git